 Cold sores can appear one at a time or in little bunches.
-They're filled with fluid, but crust over and form a scab before they go away.
-They last a week or two and usually don't need any special treatment.
+They're filled with fluid, then crust over and form a scab before they go away.
+They last about a week or two and usually don't need any treatment.

 What Causes Cold Sores?

 Cold sores are caused by a virus.
 The name of the virus is herpes (say: HUR-peez) simplex virus type 1 (or HSV-1, for short).
 Someone can get the virus by kissing someone with a cold sore or sharing personal items (like a towel, drinking glass, fork, or spoon) with them.

 After a kid gets a cold sore, the HSV-1 virus stays in their body even after the cold sore goes away.
 And sometimes, the virus can make cold sores come back again.

 If you know someone who has a cold sore, try not to catch their germs.
 Don't kiss them or use their drinking glass, fork, spoon, or towels.

 What Can I Do if I Have a Cold Sore?

 Cold sores usually go away on their own, but sometimes doctors will treat them with medicine.

 While you're waiting for the cold sore to go away:

 - Wash your hands often so you don’t spread the virus to other people.